The Woman in the Window (2021 film)

 The Woman in the Window is a 2021 American psychological thriller film directed by Joe Wright and written by Tracy Letts, based on the 2018 novel by A. J. Finn.
 The film follows an agoraphobic woman (Amy Adams) who begins to spy on her new neighbors (Gary Oldman, Fred Hechinger, and Julianne Moore) and is witness to a crime in their apartment.
 Anthony Mackie, Wyatt Russell, Brian Tyree Henry, and Jennifer Jason Leigh also star.

-The film was produced by Fox 2000 Pictures and was originally scheduled to be theatrically released by 20th Century Fox in October 2019, but was delayed to May 2020 and subsequently sold to Netflix due to the COVID-19 pandemic.
+The film was produced by Fox 2000 Pictures and was the final film to be produced by the company; it was originally scheduled to be theatrically released by 20th Century Fox in October 2019, but was delayed to May 2020 and subsequently sold to Netflix due to the COVID-19 pandemic.
 It was released on May 14, 2021, and ranked among the best performing Netflix titles of 2021.
-Critical reception was mixed to negative, with critics praising the performances but describing the plot as convoluted and derivative.
-The film and the source novel were among the inspirations for the 2022 Netflix dark comedy series The Woman in the House Across the Street from the Girl in the Window, which spoofed tropes from the psychological thriller genre.
+Critical reception was mixed and the source novel were among the inspirations for the 2022 Netflix dark comedy series The Woman in the House Across the Street from the Girl in the Window, which spoofed tropes from the psychological thriller genre.

 Plot

 Child psychologist Anna Fox lives alone in a Manhattan brownstone after separating from her husband Edward.
-He lives away with their daughter Olivia, but she talks to them on a daily basis.
-Anna suffers from agoraphobia and entertains herself by watching her neighbors, including the Russells, who recently moved in across the street.
+He lives away with their daughter Olivia, but Anna talks to them on a daily basis.
+Anna has agoraphobia and entertains herself by watching her neighbors, including the Russells, who recently moved in across the street.
 She also takes a large number of medications and drinks heavily.

-One afternoon, Ethan Russell, the teenage son, visits Anna and suggests his father Alistair is abusive.
+One afternoon, Ethan Russell, the teenage son of Alistair Russell, Anna's neighbor, visits Anna and suggests his father is abusive.
 His mother Jane visits as well and they befriend one another.
 One night, Anna witnesses Jane being stabbed to death in the living room.
-She contacts the police but they do not believe her, claiming everyone in the family is fine.
+She contacts the police, but they do not believe her, claiming everyone in the family is fine.
 Alistair arrives along with Jane who, to Anna's shock, is not the one who visited her.
 She begins spying on the Russells.

 Anna's tenant David, who lives in her basement, claims he did not hear or see anything.
 Anna learns David was once in prison and violated his parole conditions.
 She receives an anonymous e-mail with a photo of her sleeping.
 She again contacts the detectives, who visit her, joined by the Russells and David.
 Anna breaks down when a detective confronted her with the truth that Edward and Olivia died from a car crash that she caused.
 Her agoraphobia is a result of the accident, her medication has caused her to have hallucinations and conversations with people who are not there.
 Anna apologizes to the Russells and stops spying on them.